laanwj/sundog/README.md

 Non-critical:

-- *Sound*: as the game uses XBIOS DoSound call for sound, this would involve emulating the YM2149F PSG sound chip, at least up to a point (or as there seems to be a fixed number of 36 sound effects: substituting sampled sounds).
 - *Initial FTL animation is missing*: this is an assembly routine that triggers *before* the bootstrapping of the p-machine.
-- SHIPLIB function 0x1a (warp animation) is not implemented, another assembly routine.
+- SHIPLIB function 0x1a (warp animation) is not implemented, an assembly routine.
 - The copy protection (integrity check) is mitigated in an ugly and brittle way.
 It would be better to emulate the underlying mechanism (which is known) in the simulated disk controller.

-### Future ideas

-The input for this game is mouse-only, it takes mouse position and two-buttons state.
-The screen resolution is only 320×200 (doubled to 640×400).
-This makes it ideally suited for touch screen.
-An Android port of this would be would be fantastic.

 P-system
 -----------